digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 ### 7 Pin Round layout (Large)

-> NOTE: It is highly recommended that you use the opportunity, if available, to upgrade the socket to either a [7 Pin flat](#7-pin-layout) or a [12 Pin flat](#12-pin-layout) if working on this.
+> It is highly recommended that you use the opportunity, if available, to upgrade the socket to either a [7 Pin flat](#7-pin-layout) or a [12 Pin flat](#12-pin-layout) if working on this.
 This information is an example of what you *can* do rather than what you *should* do, due to this plug being largely phased out as being obsolete
+{: .block-note}

 #### Car Socket End